AvaloniaUI/avalonia-docs/docs/basics/user-interface/controls/index.md

 ## Creating Controls

-In Avalonia, you have the flexibility to create custom controls tailored to your application's specific requirements.
+In Avalonia, you have the flexibility to create custom controls of all types tailored to your application's specific requirements.
 See the [Creating Controls](creating-controls) section for more information